 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) established the Quality Payment Program for clinicians.
-Under this program, beginning in 2019, clinicians who participate in qualified advanced alternative payment models (A-APMs) receive an incentive payment of 5 percent of their professional services payments.
-Most other clinicians participate in the Merit-based Incentive Payment System (MIPS) and receive a positive or negative payment adjustment (or no change) based on their performance in four areas: quality, resource use, advancing care information (formerly meaningful use of electronic health records), and clinical practice improvement.3 annually.
-HCPCS codes and the conversion factor are also updated annually.
-The update of RVUs includes a review of changes in medical practice, coding changes, new data, and the addition of new services.
-In updating the RVUs, CMS receives advice from a group of physicians and other health professionals sponsored by the American Medical Association and specialty societies.
+Under this program, beginning in 2019, clinicians who participate in qualified advanced alternative payment models (A-APMs) receive an incentive payment of 5 percent of their professional services payments.3 Most other clinicians participate in the Merit-based Incentive Payment System (MIPS) and receive a positive or negative payment adjustment (or no change) based on their performance in four areas: quality, resource use, advancing care information (formerly meaningful use of electronic health records), and clinical practice improvement.4 and other health professionals sponsored by the American Medical Association and specialty societies.